-As one of the largest freelancing platforms available, is also one of the most diverse.
+As one of the largest freelancing platforms available, Fiverr is also one of the most diverse.
 With gigs that cover almost every marketable talent you can imagine—from people who will sing happy birthday on video while dressed as Elvis to those working as personal assistants—Fiverr gives everyone the opportunity to market their personal talents and abilities.
 You just have to know how to create a successful gig.

 - Set Your Own Price: When Fiverr was just starting out, all offerings were priced at $5.
 Today, you price your gig as you see fit.
 This gives the freelancer more control than other marketplaces, where clients are the ones who post a project with an attached budget.